dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### Characteristics of alpha-synucleinopathy in centenarians
 - **year:** 2006
 - **url:** <https://www.semanticscholar.org/paper/5a43f3fa82ecaef98e8266364e7689a0f5b16543>
-- **abstract:** S2 TL;DR: There is a high frequency of alpha-synucleinopathy in centenarians, SP-positive and AS-positive lesions may involve a synergistic interaction, and most cases showed a widespread distribution of AS- positive structures except for one patient, in whose brain only the medulla was involved.
+- **abstract:** *TL;DR:* There is a high frequency of alpha-synucleinopathy in centenarians, SP-positive and AS-positive lesions may involve a synergistic interaction, and most cases showed a widespread distribution of AS- positive structures except for one patient, in whose brain only the medulla was involved.
 - **journal:** Acta Neuropathologica
 - **volume:** 111
 - **pages:** 450-458